The Grandmaster

 Ending Explained: The Grandmaster

-The final moments of The Grandmaster reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of The Grandmaster reflect the creative choices of the filmmakers and align with the tone of the narrative.

 The Grandmaster Real vs. Reel: Is it Based on a True Story?